Frequently Asked Questions for Future Undergraduate Students

 I can't take classes on your campus.
 Do you offer any alternatives?

-May I take Regents Online Degree Programs (RODP) courses?
+May I take Regents Online Degree Programs (TN eCampus (formerly RODP)) courses?

 I have already been admitted to the university and am trying to enroll in a History class, but the system tells me it is closed.
 Is there any way I can enroll in the class?